wasdJens/acc-node-telemtry/README.md

-# acc-node-telemtry
+# acc-node-telemetry
-Work in Progress - A personal project to create a nodejs wrapper for the acc telemtry data.
+Work in Progress - A personal project to create a nodejs wrapper for the acc telemetry data.

-[Assetto Corsa Competizione](https://assettocorsa.gg/assetto-corsa-competizione/) is a racing game that offers a wide range of telemtry data that can be used for personal dashboards and lap time analystics.
+[Assetto Corsa Competizione](https://assettocorsa.gg/assetto-corsa-competizione/) is a racing game that offers a wide range of telemetry data that can be used for personal dashboards and lap time analystics.
 The ACC SDK only offers a sample implementation for c# at the moment.
 This project aims to provide a nodejs solution for:

 - Connecting to the UDP Broadcast Server of ACC in a local network
 - Provide the raw data in a format so other applications can be built on top of (Dashboards and so on)